frohro/6302view/docs/notes.md

 }
 ```

 This creates one control (a slider) and one reporter (a plot).
-The input is squared into the output, so, sliding from -5 to 0 to +5 moves the plot from 25 to 0 to 25.
+The input is squared into the output, so, sliding from -5 to 0 to +5 moves the plot from 25 down to 0 up to 25.

+(Pictures to be added.)

 ## Microcontroller differences